-Do you know how you can send money to Senegal from Germany through a bank?
+Having a bank account in your country of residence is always a smart choice to send money to Senegal or your home country.
 This piece will walk you through the process of opening a bank account in Germany.
 We will discuss it at length but first, a brief background is deemed important to mention.

 Germany has a strong economy and rich heritage and culture, which attract many people worldwide.
 Not only are these two big attractions for the people from the developing countries, but Germany is also home to some of the world’s top-notch universities which international students prefer to study.
 These are a few reasons the Indian diaspora has a fairly large presence in Germany, where they study and earn.
 They then send money back home to their families for financial support covering education, savings, and an enhanced living standard.
 From the two basic options of sending money back to India from Germany, the expatriates choose banks for a time-consuming and time-ineffective wire transfer or one of the best online money transfer companies such as ACE for a time-efficient and cost-effective money transfer to Senegal and other countries.